Compare Accidental Damage Home Insurance

 Do I need accidental damage contents cover if I live in rented accommodation?

-In short, yes if you want extra protection.
-As a tenant you may not own the carpets and the curtains, but you can bet you want to protect your own possessions so you may need contents insurance and could consider having accidental damage protection too if you’re worried about any damage you may cause accidentally.
-Your landlord will have buildings insurance, which as a tenant you don’t need to worry about.
+In short, yes if you want extra protection for your own contents - in exactly the same way that a homeowner would.
+As a tenant, you may not own the carpets and the curtains, but you’ll want to protect your own possessions.
+That means it could be useful to get content insurance and you could also consider taking out accidental damage protection too if you’re worried about any damage you may cause accidentally.
+Your landlord is responsible for the buildings insurance, so check with them to make sure they have cover in place.

 What’s the best way to get accidental damage insurance?